-According to a yearly study by the Workforce Institute, nearly 20 million Americans will miss work on Super Bowl Monday this year.
+According to a yearly study by the Workforce Institute, nearly 26 million Americans will be late or miss work on Super Bowl Monday this year.
 Not surprisingly, the top reasons for planned absenteeism are fatigue, nausea, and hangovers.
 In years past, 34 percent of individuals over 21 stated that drinking too much during the game was a key factor in their unplanned absence.

 Super Bowl Monday Absenteeism

 While an estimated 10 million Americans have arranged to take Super Bowl Monday off of work, another 8 million plan to ghost, call in sick or decide at the last minute how to explain their absence from the workforce.
 At Sanford Behavioral Health, we understand the football and alcohol phenomenon.
 We promise this is not an attempt at instituting the prohibition of alcohol during football games.
 However, there is never a better time to point out the negative aspects of alcohol in the workforce than when 1/3 of American employees anticipate being less productive than usual at work on Monday after the Super Bowl.
 Likewise, when a projected 18.8 million plan to be “sick” or too exhausted on Super Bowl Monday to turn up.

 The Super Bowl and Super Bowl Monday are only two days of the year, but the impact of alcohol on the workplace and workforce is yearlong.
 The workplace culture can play a significant role in disincentivizing drinking and drug use.
 It can also provide a safe space for discussion, approach to treatment, and reintegration into the workplace after addiction treatment.
 A proactive plan to manage substance use in the workplace can also provide overall cost savings and increased productivity.